-If x or y coordinate is not provided they will be set to 0 and the click will be triggered on the left-top corner of the element.
-The coordinates can have a negative value which means the click will be triggered outside of the element.
+If x or y coordinate is not provided, they are set to width/2 and height/2 respectively, and the click is triggered on the middle of the element.

+Coordinates can have a negative value which means the click will be triggered outside of the element.